veltman/learninglunches/commandline/README.md

 If you use an absolute path, the command will do the same thing no matter what directory you execute it from.

-So, if you type:
+So these two commands will have the same result from the `/files/videos` directory:

 	/files/videos$ rm video.mp4

-This will delete the file `video.mp4` from the current directory.
-But you would get the same result from:
+	(This will delete the file `video.mp4` from the current directory)

 	/files/videos$ rm /files/videos/video.mp4

-This will delete `video.mp4` from the /files/videos/ directory, which happens to be the current directory.
+	(This will delete `video.mp4` from the /files/videos/ directory, which happens to be the current directory)

-These same two commands will not have the same result if you are in a different directory:
+The same two commands will not have the same result if you are in a different directory:

 	/files/text$ rm video.mp4
 	(This will try to delete the file video.mp4 from the 'text' subdirectory instead, because that's the current directory)